wordswords/davidcraddocknet-hugo/hugo-site/content/posts/The-LinkedIn-Saga.md

 So I signed up to X.com, and wrote a long and careful message explaining my situation, explaining my mood had been affected at the time by cancer treatment, and asking them to reconsider the ban.

-I logged in to X.com and found that I had been sent no reply at all and I was blocked from contacting the LinkedIn help team 😃 😃
+Today I logged in to X.com and found that I had been sent no reply at all and I was blocked from contacting the LinkedIn help team 😃 😃

 So yes, that's that.
 I guess.